opensafely-core/opensafely-vscode/README.md

 This extension contributes the following settings:

-* `ehrql-vscode.enable`: Enable/disable this extension.
+* `opensafely.enable`: Enable/disable this extension.
-* `ehrql-vscode.DummyTablesDir`: Set to the name of a directory in the workspace folder that contains dummy tables.
+* `opensafely.DummyTablesDir`: Set to the name of a directory in the workspace folder that contains dummy tables.
 Defaults to `dummy_tables`.
 See the [opensafely documentation](https://docs.opensafely.org/ehrql/how-to/dummy-data/#supply-your-own-dummy-tables) for information on how opensafely can generate dummy tables for you.
-* `ehrql-vscode.opensafelyPath`: optional; path to an opensafely executable.
+* `opensafely.opensafelyPath`: optional; path to an opensafely executable.
 If not provided, the extension will look for an opensafely install in a virtual environment local to the workspace directory, and will fall back to an `opensafely` installed in an activated or system-wide.
-* `ehrql-vscode.ImageVersion`: ehrQL docker image version; defaults to the current most recent production image (v1).
+* `opensafely.EHRQLImageVersion`: ehrQL docker image version; defaults to the current most recent production image (v1).